CarolineChirenje/blueprint1989/docs/technical documents/README.md

-# Vitara — Technical Documentation
+# Divvy — Technical Documentation

-This folder contains detailed technical documentation for every feature in the Vitara health management platform.
+This folder contains detailed technical documentation for every feature in the Divvy expense-sharing platform.
 Each document covers both the backend (.NET 10 API) and frontend (Angular 21 PWA) implementation for its respective feature.

 ---